 676 In this respect, see Shadwell v Shadwell (1860) 9 Common Bench Reports (New Series) 159, 142 ER 62, 68 (Erle CJ and Keating J) and 69 (Byles J).
-The plaintiff's uncle promised in writing to pay the plaintiff's salary did not amount to a particular sum.
+The plaintiff's uncle promised in writing to pay the plaintiff' a sum of money yearly to support his engagement as long as the plaintiff's salary did not amount to a particular sum.
 The uncle defaulted.
 Although the judges were not unanimous in their conclusion, the statement of law on this point was that the consideration given (ie, the act of getting married) either had to be a loss suffered by dd) Insufficient Consideration